Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 ### Website owner business goals
 * introducing user to CrossFit
-* creating "trafic" and intrest in a new way of exercise
+* creating "traffic" and intrest in a new way of exercise
 * using the free intro class to find new members

 ### User goals
 * user can be learn abouth a CrossFit and become a part of the community especially during Covid time
-* user is able to read the testimonies of other crossfiters
+* user is able to check out the gallery
-* user can send a message if interested in a free introduction class in a form provided
+* user can send a message if interested in a free introduction class or other query in a form provided

 ## Structure of the website
 The website is created to be easy and user-friendy on all type of devices.
 All parts are designed to achieve high user satisfaction, with four pages with easy navigation buttons,